jason5ng32/macOS-Screen-Saver-as-Chrome-New-Tab/README.md

 2. Make sure Chrome has Developer Mode enabled.
 3. Go to the Extensions interface.
 4. Extract the code into a directory that you won't easily tamper with (because unpacked extensions are not stored in Chrome's storage; they run from the specified directory each time).
 5. In Chrome's Extensions interface, click "Load Unpacked Extension."
+Then, open the src directory in the code folder you had extracted.
 6. Now you can enjoy the macOS screen saver videos as Chrome's new tab.